beaabbott/mediterranean_migrant/README.md

 <li>Source <a href="https://www.marineregions.org/downloads.php">Maritime Borders</a></li><br>

 I still need to figure out the best way to change the point size according to the number of individuals who died/disappeared in each event/point, and I'm hoping to find some good layers to lable the bodies of water and Greek Islands.
-THen I will make a static web, explain the data and where it came from, and make the website!
+Then I will make a static web, explain the data and where it came from, and make the website!

 Let me know what you think!